paris-saclay-cds/ramp-workflow/doc/workflow.rst

   be named and how each file should be structured.
 * data files - the data files of the challenge can be stored with your starting kit in a folder named ``data/``.
-Alternatively, your data may also be downloaded from elsewhere.
+Alternatively, your data may also be downloaded from elsewhere (:ref:`download-data`).
 More information about preparing your data can be found at :ref:`data`.

 Once you have the above files, it is quite easy to prepare the additional files required for a full RAMP 'starting kit'.
 These files are not required for